Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/faq/index.md

 If you can't find your problem.
 Try searching related term as well.
 :::

-## Migrating from Vue 2 to Vue 3 version

-As our template is now built on Vuetify 3 and written from scratch with new and improved folder structure, there's no easy way to migrate the existing project to the latest update.

-The best way to move your existing codebase to new update is gradually adopting the new update.
-You can start with either full verison of our template or starter-kit version of our template then few pages from your project to new project and add its requirements.
-Make sure to carefully update/modify your existing codebase with the new project so you don't miss anything.

 **Why breaking change was introduced?**

 As you already know, Vue 2 was using options API and vue 3 introduced composition API and people are loving the new composition API more.
 Moreover, Vue 3 introduced some nice features and added some breaking changes.